LTS5/cfflib/doc/source/tutorial.rst

 How to use the Connectome File Format Library
 =============================================

-An example dataset is provided with the source distribution.
+An example Connectome File Format Version 2.0 is provided on the `homepage <http://connectomeviewer.org/viewer/datasets>`_.

 Import the library.
 Subsequently, we assume that this has been done::